Amferia’s Patch – First Look into the Technology

 Science behind Amferia

 Amferia’s technology is born out of years of research performed at Chalmers University of Technology.
 In brief, the scientific concept behind Amferia’s antibacterial technology is based on a new material known as amphiphilic antimicrobial hydrogels.
 An amphiphilic hydrogel is a soft material with more than 70% water and displays both hydrophilic and hydrophobic character.
-The surface of amphiphilic hydrogel consists of antimicrobial polymers that are permanently (or covalently) bound to the hydrogels amphiphilic structure.
-These polymers interact with the bacteria and when in contact, disrupts the bacterial cell wall rapidly.
+The surface of amphiphilic hydrogel consists of antimicrobial peptides (AMPs) that are permanently (or covalently) bound to the hydrogels amphiphilic structure.
+AMPs interact with the bacteria and when in contact, disrupts the bacterial cell wall rapidly.
 Effectively killing the bacteria.

 What is antibiotic resistance?